AntouanK/hni-router/README.md

 ## Usage
 First build images of the other components.

+Components used:
+- hni-feed https://github.com/AntouanK/hni-feed , to listen to the HN API and feed data to RethinkDB
+- hni-api https://github.com/AntouanK/hni-api , to expose a GraphQL interface, and a websocket, to consume the data from the database
+- hni-ui https://github.com/AntouanK/hni-ui , the React-based front-end

 Example to run in  a terminal:
 ```shell
 # let's go to an empty directory